 Assume that the first statement is true, tell if the following statements are true, false, or questionable.

-For the four statements above this time assume the first statement is false, now tell if the same three statements are true, false, or questionable.
+For the statements, above this time assume the first statement is false, now tell if the same three statements are true, false, or questionable.

 James: "Grass is green."

 John has never seen his parents fight.
 He thinks that all married couples never fight.

 Proof by failure to find a counter example: